tuandung1711/WindowsInsiderProgram/README.md

-You can also stop recieving Insider Release Preview.
+You can also stop recieving Insider Release Preview anytime.

 ![Screenshot 2023-11-11 210405](https://github.com/tuandung1711/WindowsInsiderProgram/assets/134781080/4182c885-c6f9-46a3-9e13-95a2ba52efcf)